Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations: From Within-label Variation to Label Variation

-\taxonomy{} was originally developed on free-text explanations in the e-SNLI dataset \citep{camburu2018esnlinaturallanguageinference} to capture within-label variation, where annotators converge on the same label but with different rationales \citep{jiang-etal-2023-ecologically, hong2025litexlinguistictaxonomyexplanations}.
-In this paper, we use \taxonomy{} beyond its original scope by applying it to additional NLI datasets, examining reasoning strategies not only within-label but also across NLI labels.
-Furthermore, we use the taxonomy to analyze annotator behavior and to deepen our understanding of the relationship between explanations and NLI labels.
+\taxonomy{} was originally developed on free-text explanations in e-SNLI \citep{camburu2018esnlinaturallanguageinference} to characterize within-label variation, where annotators reach the same label via different rationales \citep{jiang-etal-2023-ecologically, hong2025litexlinguistictaxonomyexplanations}.
+In this paper, we use \taxonomy{} beyond its original scope by applying it to additional datasets, examining reasoning strategies not only within-label but also across labels.
+Furthermore, we use the taxonomy to analyze annotator labeling behavior and to deepen our understanding of the relationship between explanations and NLI labels.